GSA/srt-fbo-scraper/docs/procedures.md

 #### Cloud.gov Service Account

 Within the application's cloud.gov organization, there's a [service account](https://cloud.gov/docs/services/cloud-gov-service-account/) with the Space Developer role in each space.
-CircleCI uses this service account to deploy the application after PR merges.
+CircleCI uses these service accounts to deploy the application after PR merges.
 However, **service account passwords expire after 90 days**, so it's necessary to periodically delete the existing service key, recreate it, and then update the CircleCI environment variables that contain the username/password.

-After logging in with your own account, you can do this with:
+After logging into cloud.gov with your own account and targeting the appropriate space, you can  delete and recreate service keys for a service account with the following:

 ```bash
 cf delete-service-key srt-fbo-scraper-service-account srt-fbo-scraper-service-account-key